dennisjbell/redmine/HABITAT.md

 You will notice in the original terminal that the app is now running correctly, listening on port 8000.
 Point your browser at http://localhost:8000 to verify that it is working properly.
-When done, simply Ctrl-C in that terminal to terminate the docker container.
+When done, simply Ctrl-C in that terminal to terminate the Docker container.

 ## Running as a Cloud Foundry App